koestler/go-iotdevice/README.md

 There are mandatory fields and there are optional fields which have reasonable default values.

-See [Explained full configuration](#full-configuration) for a complete list of all available configuration options.
+See [Explained Full Configuration](#explained-full-configuration) for a complete list of all available configuration options.

 ### Quick setup
 [Install Docker](https://docs.docker.com/engine/install/) first.